 My point: This is the problem with mathematical extrapolation that uses historical data as a base point of analysis.
 Your point of view uses an obsolete & broken lens.

 At the time, we all thought that the economic fundamentals of virtual reality did not support the valuation.

 The world thought tech valuations & global tech giant CEOs had gone crazy when Mark Zuckerberg bought virtual reality start-up Oculus-VR for a breezy $3bn in 2017.
 At the time, the rationale for the transaction was that this gave Facebook the ability to create virtual meeting rooms for their ecosystem of users.
 The network effect of this move was that billions of people could now meet, share ideas & experiences in a virtual room without leaving their homes or offices.

 Don’t Cancel Your Conference.
 TAKE IT ONLINE!

-Zoom: great for a simple yet effective user interface.
+Great for a simple yet effective user interface.
 Zoom unifies cloud video conferencing, simple online meetings, and group messaging into one easy-to-use platform.

-a simple download and you’re ready to rumble.
-What I love most about this platform are the measures taken to secure your information & how you can recall that information and even the video conference itself after the conference.
+A simple download and you’re ready to rumble.
+What I love most about this platform are the measures taken to secure your information & how you can recall that information and even the video conference itself, after the conference.